 - Minimizing risk for upstream flooding

-Construction crews will make physical changes to the highway that will help replicate natural stream conditions.
-The materials used for the new stream alignments replicate a natural streambed by using a mix of gravel and varying-sized rock.
+Crews will make changes that will help replicate natural stream conditions.
+Workers will create a natural streambed by using a mix of gravel and varying-sized rock.